 Industrial wastewater treatment takes a large volume of affected material, processes it through different stages and gets the remaining effluent to a stage where it can be safely disposed of.

 Industrial plants and factories tend to have a mixture of liquids channelling through to a central wastewater area for processing, so knowing how to separate materials efficiently and safely is important.

-Businesses that use chemicals en masse would also need to have a strong system in place; one that reliably keeps water levels to a minimum for processing.
+Businesses that use chemicals en masse would also need to have a strong industrial wastewater system in place; one that reliably keeps water levels to a minimum for processing.

-For companies that have different locations, Castle Water provides consolidated billing.
+For businesses that have multiple premises, Castle Water provides consolidated billing.
 This comes in handy if you have similarly sized factories in different locations, as it can help identify where potential water wastage is occurring and create opportunities to lower costs across the board.

-Castle Water have specialists at hand to help UK based companies improve how they treat wastewater and can use industrial systems to their benefit.
+Castle Water have specialists at hand to help UK based companies improve how they treat industrial wastewater and can use the systems to their benefit.